There’s a connection between oral health and more serious diseases.

 It’s worth noting that there have been some attempts to back up this advice.
 For instance, in 2011, there was a systematic evaluation of 12 trials published in The Cochrane Database of Systematic Reviews that found only “very unreliable” evidence that “flossing plus toothbrushing may be associated with a small reduction in plaque at 1 or 3 months.”

-Recent rollbacks don’t mean you should ditch your dental floss, though.
+These rollbacks don’t mean you should ditch your dental floss, though.
 Even without the rigorous research to back up the recommendation, major dental associations and most dentists, including Dr. Ross, recommend manually cleaning the space between your teeth at least twice a day.
 After all, a toothbrush alone can’t cut it when it comes to cleaning between teeth and under the gums.

-“We shouldn’t think it’s not necessary to floss just because we don’t have these studies out to prove it,” she says.
+“We shouldn’t think it’s not necessary to floss just because we don’t have these studies out to prove it,” she said.
 “All of the main dental associations — including the American Dental Hygiene Association — and even my own personal practice have seen enormous benefit with patients flossing.”

-Not only can flossing help keep your teeth white by preventing plaque build-up which results in yellowing, but it can also reduce your risk of cavities and gum diseases like gingivitis.
+Not only can flossing help keep your teeth white by preventing plaque build-up, which results in yellowing, but it can also reduce your risk of cavities and gum diseases like gingivitis.
 That’s not all: Paying attention to your oral health can prevent more serious damage to your teeth.
-For example, Dr. Ross says if a tooth turns pink, that could be a sign of dental resorption, which is an autoimmune process where the tooth starts eating itself away.
+For example, Dr. Ross said that if a tooth turns pink, that could be a sign of dental resorption, which is an autoimmune process where the tooth starts eating itself away.
 While the cause isn’t exactly well understood, it could be caused by a physical injury to a tooth or swelling caused by an untreated cavity.

 What else can you do to better take care of your oral health?

 For starters, you can make sure to go to your regular dental check-ups.
-(Dr. Ross says the average person should go in every six months.)
+(Dr. Ross said the average person should go in every six months.)
 Aside from scheduling those visits, you should brush your teeth twice a day with fluoride toothpaste for “at least two whole minutes.”
 You also want to make sure you floss daily, ideally before you brush to help remove as much food and plaque as possible.
 And if flossing and brushing still aren’t keeping your bad breath at bay, then you might find tongue scraping a useful addition to your routine.

 As for how to floss?
-“I usually say take a piece of floss about a shoulder width length and you wrap it around your middle finger and use your thumb and first finger to grip about a couple inches apart so you’re really able to hold it well,” Dr. Ross tells us.
+“I usually say take a piece of floss about a shoulder width length and you wrap it around your middle finger and use your thumb and first finger to grip about a couple inches apart so you’re really able to hold it well,” Dr. Ross told us.

 So while it may feel a little annoying to have to spend a couple of extra minutes in front of the mirror every morning and night, it’s so worth it in the long run — trust us (and your dentist).